Tani Oluwaseyi: Early life

-College & Amateur
+College career

 In 2018, Oluwaseyi committed to playing college soccer at St. John's University.
 In a four year college career, Oluwaseyi went on to make 49 appearances, scoring 20 goals and tallying ten assists.
 He missed nearly all his entire senior season, and his sophomore season was truncated by the COVID-19 pandemic.
 However, he earned numerous college accolades, including BIG EAST All-Freshman Team selection in 2018, BIG EAST Offensive Player of the Year, First Team All-BIG EAST, and United Soccer Coaches First Team All-Atlantic Region in 2019, and First Team All-BIG EAST, and United Soccer Coaches All-East Region Second Team in the 2020–21 season.

+Club career

-In his senior year, Oluwaseyi also appeared for local side Manhattan SC in the USL League Two, where he scored a single goal during his two appearances.
+In 2021, Oluwaseyi appeared for local side Manhattan SC in the USL League Two, where he scored a single goal during his two appearances.
 He also played with New York Pancyprian-Freedoms, who compete in the fifth-tier EPSL.
 He was also named on the roster for NPSL side FC Golden State, but didn't make an appearance.

-Professional
+Minnesota United

 In January 2022, it was announced Oluwaseyi would be available in the 2022 MLS SuperDraft.